-Bellinger, Dodgers set season high for runs, rout Rox 15-6
+Betts, Dodgers set season high for runs, rout Rox 15-6

 Dodgers: 3B Justin Turner was given the night off but was expected to be the designated hitter Saturday.
 He recently returned from the injured list after dealing with a strained left hamstring.

 Rockies: Relievers Yency Almonte and Mychal Givens are dealing with sore shoulders.
-“They’re on the mend,” Rockies manager Bud Black said.

 THIS & THAT

 To make room on the roster for White, the team optioned righty Josh Sborz. … OF Chris Taylor drove in three runs. … The Rockies sent minor league right-hander Jacob Wallace to Boston to compete the Aug.
-31 trade for outfielder Kevin Pillar.
+31 trade for outfielder Kevin Pillar. … OF David Dahl had a two-run triple in the sixth.

 OPTION QB

-Dodgers manager Dave Roberts said out of high school he was all set to be an option quarterback at the Air Force Academy.
+Roberts said out of high school he was all set to be an option quarterback at the Air Force Academy.
 But at the last moment, he decided to attend UCLA to play baseball.
 Roberts would go on to plays 10 seasons in the majors and hit .266.

 TOP SECRET